How to Validate Complex Arrays and Nested Data in Laravel

 In Laravel, the popular PHP framework, data validation plays a crucial role in ensuring the integrity and reliability of your application.
 While validating simple input fields is straightforward, dealing with arrays and nested values can be a bit more complex.
-In this tutorial, we’ll explore how to validate arrays and nested values in Laravel, using practical examples to help you grasp the concepts effectively.
+In this tutorial, we’ll explore how to validate arrays and nested values in Laravel validator, using practical examples to help you grasp the concepts effectively.

 In many scenarios, we have encountered form submissions that include dynamic fields or nested data structures.
 For instance, consider an online shopping cart where a user can add multiple products with varying quantities.
 Validating such an array of products and their respective quantities becomes essential to maintain data consistency and prevent any potential issues.